NoumenaDigital/npl-vscode-extension/src/resources/templates/npl-instructions.md

 7. **Otherwise clauses**: In obligations, the `otherwise` clause MUST ONLY contain a state transition.
 8. **Method hallucinations**: Only use the standard library methods explicitly documented below.
 9. **No imports or mocks**: Define everything you need in the current file.
-10. **Keep examples simple**: Prefer examples with less than 200 lines of code.
+10. **Keep implementations simple**: Prefer small applications with less than 200 lines of code.
 11. **Type definitions outside protocols**: Always define types (structs, enums, unions, etc.) at the top level of the file, NEVER inside protocols.
 12. **Struct field syntax**: Struct fields use commas, not semicolons, and don't use `var`: